mycoboco/quokka/README.md

 where the `>` indicates a `quokka`'s prompt and `#extension` before it does the user is editing the `#extension` rule.
 Typing `help` shows what commands `quokka` accepts in general and in a specific rule mode.
-(In fact, `quokka` displays characters in color for readability; see the screenshot linked above.)
+(In fact, `quokka` displays characters in color for readability; see the screenshot above.)

-Even if its source code contains some stuff realted to MS Windows, it currently supports and is tested only for UNIX-like environments.
-For now, nothing is guranteed for MS Windows.
+Even if its source code contains some stuff related to MS Windows, it currently supports and is tested only for UNIX-like environments.
+For now, nothing is guaranteed for MS Windows.

 `INSTALL.md` explains how to build and install the program.
 For the copyright issues, see the accompanying `LICENSE.md` file.